 The commissioner's determination shall be in writing.
 In the event that the final determination includes findings of fact or conclusions of law that conflict with the findings, conclusions or recommended decision of the hearing officer, the reasons therefor shall be set forth in writing.

 Copies of the commissioner's final determination shall be served upon all parties to the proceeding.
-At least one such copy shall be maintained on file in the Offices.
+At least one such copy shall be maintained on file in OMH and OASAS.

 Waiver of rules.
 Except as otherwise provided by law, any of the hearing process rules in this Part may be waived or modified by written agreement of the parties or, if a hearing has convened, by agreement of the parties with the consent of the hearing officer.